Love Vs. Obsession What Are The Differences?

 An obsessive partner may exhibit a controlling nature.
 They will act as the sole decision-maker in the relationship.
 Obsessive lovers are also very demanding and will want you to fulfill their every small need.

-5. They Will Stalk You Online And Offline
+5. They Will Keep Track Of Your Online And Offline Behaviors

 It should not be surprising if your obsessive partner often pays you surprise visits at your office or when you are with your friends.
 They may stalk you on social media and get infuriated when you talk to someone else or like their pictures or posts.
 In other words, obsessive lovers constantly monitor the actions of their partners.